 Client appreciation events and parties are a great way to generate business and nurture relationships with clients.
 Plan and promote your event months in advance with safety protocols in mind to ensure people show up and have an incredible time.

 Launch unforgettable events that empower you to focus on generating referrals and repeat clients.
-Read on if you’re interested in holding a memorable client appreciation party.
+Read on if you’re interested in holding a memorable client appreciation event.

 A successful event requires planning and preparation in advance.
 Many event marketers for realtors recommend a month to organize and sort out details, which gives you time to create invitations, decide on a guest list, and nail down a venue.
 You will need to plan your invitation timeline, depending on the season.
-It’s usually recommended to send out invitations as early as six weeks before the event, especially if you are planning a seasonal party around a holiday such as Christmas, Thanksgiving, or New Year.
+It’s usually recommended to send out invitations as early as six weeks before the event, especially if you are planning a seasonal party around winter client appreciation event ideas such as Christmas, Thanksgiving, or New Year.

-On every invitation, specify the dress code and collect RSVPs.
+On every invitation, specify the dress code and collect RSVPs, especially when you have corporate client event ideas.
 After sending the invitations, follow up via personal phone calls to people that have not RSVP-ed two weeks before the event.
 Allow your invitees to bring an additional guest, whether it be a family or a friend.
 Your business will thrive on referrals, and a great event will establish rapport.

 Try to host an event tailored to your actual clients, including details as the time of the event, the day of the week, and the location of the venue.
 While a family-friendly outdoor BBQ lunch on the weekend is a great fit for clients with families if your overall client base trends older, you might want to do a white-glove wine happy hour with hors d’ oeuvres instead.
 Know your audience to figure out what event and venue they are willing to come to.